 SCS (NRCS) Dimensionless Unit Hydrograph

-The U.S. Soil Conservation Service (now NRCS) developed a dimensionless UH expressed as \(Q/Q_p\) versus \(t/t_p\).
-The shape is defined by tabulated values; the peak discharge is:
+The U.S. Soil Conservation Service (now NRCS) developed a dimensionless UH expressed as $Q/Q_p$ versus $t/t_p$.
+The peak discharge is:

 0.00.0001.20.930